unitaryfund/mitiq/docs/source/guide/guide-executors.rst

         the expectation value of the observable.

         Args:
-            circ: The input Cirq circuit.
+            circ: The input Qiskit circuit.
             obs: The observable to measure as a NumPy array.
             noise: The depolarizing noise strength as a float, i.e. 0.001 is 0.1%.